April 1, 2026

 Man typing on a computer

 Artificial Intelligence (AI) is rapidly transforming property management operations.
 However, states are attempting to regulate its use and provide oversight of this monumental shift.
 The first such bill is Colorado’s AI Act (Senate Bill 24-205) which will take effect June 30, 2026 after it was delayed last year.
-The AI Act establishes a comprehensive framework for regulating "High-Risk" AI systems, specifically targeting technologies used to make consequential decisions in housing.
+The AI Act establishes a comprehensive framework for regulating "High-Risk" Artificial Intelligence Systems, specifically targeting technologies used to make consequential decisions in housing.

 Defining "High-Risk" AI System